THE CORRECT PATH OF YIQUAN

 Confucius used self-discipline to cultivate his temperament and train his energy.
 The Yellow Emperor used delight for the Way to train his spirit and transform his energy.
 When Zen master Damo traveled east to transmit the Way, he began teaching the methods of Marrow Washing and Tendon Changing, and he created Yiquan and dragon & tiger stance training.
 Therefore he was the ancestor who paved the way for martial arts.

 Since ancient times, among wise men and scholars, sages and heroes, arhats and buddhas, there has never been a practitioner of martial arts who did not cultivate his temperament and train his energy.
-It says in Zhuangzi [chapter 3]: “By way of skill, we get close to the Way.”
+It says in Zhuangzi [chapter 3]: “By way of skill, we get closer to the Way.”
 But although a skill seems a lesser Way, it turns out that its principles are limitless.

 To practice this skill, do not approach it casually, with an attitude of frivolous delight in the material world.
 Sages, scholars, and refined gentlemen are in agreement that you would not then be able to learn it.
 When learning how to train the energy, results come from an idea of a cycle of energy.
 The practice is to breathe through the nose with a short inhale and a long exhale, the substance of the exercise is that it is like a river flowing unceasingly, and the achievement is to have such an awareness of energy that you enter a state of pure void.